Skip to main content

 DATADOG_API_KEY: <your key>

-2. Go to the null-metrics file and update the env section of the nullplatform-log-controller container:
+Then, update the env section of the nullplatform-log-controller container in your null-metrics configuration:

 env: